n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

   ]);
 ```

-(we want to show notifications with the only button OK of Danger type)
+(we want to show notifications with the only OK button of Danger type)

 Note here and below **UiCore** is a namespace that contains all the enums, configs, interfaces our UI library operates
 with.
-I believe it is a good idea to collect everything under some namespace, so you would not think of names for each
+I think it is a good idea to collect everything under some namespace, so you would not think of names for each
 interface.
 For instance, we have a `Notification` interface.
 It sounds quite abstract, and it takes a while to
 understand we exact object behind the naming.
 In the meantime `UiCore.Notification` clearly describes where it comes
 from.
 Having a namespace is just an optional but convenient way to handle such things.